How AmeriCorps and Teach for American Can Help Pay for College

 In addition to the pay that you will receive from the school district, you will receive a stipend that you can use towards your student loans or to cover the cost of becoming certified.
 In 2017, the stipend for two years of service was $5,775.

 Another financial plus?
 During the time you serve in Teach America your student loans are put in forbearance.
 You also receive the same pay as a normal teacher, and the benefits the district offers.

 Keep in mind: If you worked for AmeriCorps as an undergraduate, you may not qualify for the full benefits of Teach For America.
 Be sure to check your eligibility to see if you qualify for the stipend before you commit to the program.
 This program may also be a good option for you if you have decided that you want to pursue teaching as a career.

-But keep in mind that teaching or working in the public sector isn’t the best option for everyone.
+Teaching or working in the public sector isn’t the right option for everyone.
 If you decide it’s not for you, then you may want to pursue other options to reduce student loan debt or payments, such as consolidating your loans under the Direct Consolidation Loan program or applying for an income-based loan payment option.

 You may qualify to have a portion or all of your student loan debt forgiven if you work for a government agency or a charitable organization.
 These programs forgive the remaining balance on your loan after ten years of service and payment.

 Student loan debt forgiven between 2021 and 2025 is tax-free, according to the American Rescue Plan of 2021.